project-chip/connectedhomeip/docs/getting_started/SDKBasics.md

 ### Cluster implementations

 The cluster implementations are the core logic that back the cluster.
-The cluster implementatio code receives messages from the ember layer to request data model operations on the cluster (reads / writes / commands).
-They are also responsible for even geneation and attribute change reporting.
+The cluster implementation code receives messages from the ember layer to request data model operations on the cluster (reads / writes / commands).
+They are also responsible for even generation and attribute change reporting.
 Simple cluster logic can be written in the ember callback functions, but more complex cluster logic is handled in the run-time installable interface layers.